MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 59
-Don't let a good idea become a rule; teach people to craft tools for their toolbox, and show them the nuance of when and how to use those tools.
+Don't let a good idea become a rule.
+Teach people to craft tools for their toolbox, and show them the nuance of when and how to use those tools.

 ---
 ### 60